 Garden of Love, created by Yinka Shonibare, MBE

-Created for the Musée du quai Branly by Yinka Shonibare, MBE, a London artist of Nigerian origin, Garden of Love takes its inspiration from French-style gardens, and invites the public to undertake a journey filled with surprises.
-In the ‘garden’ – amidst foliage, fountains and groves – visitors come upon a strange ballet of love… Yinka Shonibare reflects here upon identity and upon history, at the meeting of the two cultures to which he belongs.
+Created for the musée du quai Branly by Yinka Shonibare, MBE, a London artist of Nigerian origin, Garden of Love takes its inspiration from French-style gardens and invites the public to undertake a journey filled with surprises.
+In the ‘garden’ – amidst foliage, fountains and groves – visitors come upon a strange ballet of love… Yinka Shonibare reflects here upon notions of identity and history, at the intersection between the two cultures to which he belongs.

 the Artist and His Work

 The artist Yinka Shonibare is of Nigerian origin but was born in 1962 in London, where he now lives and works.
 He began to address the question of identity when, as a student, it was suggested that he express more of his origins in his work.
-At first, Shonibare played around by juxtaposing of images of objects from the British Museum with household appliances, challenging viewers to place them in one perspective or the other.
+At first, Shonibare experimented by juxtaposing images of objects from the British Museum with household appliances, challenging viewers to place the images in one or other of these environments.

 Shonibare evokes the idea of authenticity, reminding his audience that the fabric was manufactured in 18th century Britain for the West-African market; he then invalidates the historical reference recalled through textile by adding images of football players…

 As Shonibare was recently awarded the prestigious title of “Member of the British Empire,” he has added the acronym MBE to his name.
-It’s one more way of underlining the ironies of history.
+It is an additional way of underlining history's ironies.